Alexusdc/Broaden-the-Horiseon/README.md

 # Horiseon

-## Purpose
+## Description
-A website that promotes Horiseons social solution servcies
+A functional website that provides examples of critical solutions to promote business revenue through social media.

+## Table of Contents
+- Buildt with (#buildt with)
+- Website (#website)
+- Contribution (#contribution)

 ## Built With
 * HTML